dustinsand/pre-commit-jvm/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/dustinsand/pre-commit-jvm)

-pre-commit-java
+pre-commit-jvm
 ===============

-A collection of git hooks for Java to be used with the [pre-commit framework](http://pre-commit.com).
+A collection of git hooks for Kotlin to be used with the [pre-commit framework](http://pre-commit.com).

 ## Requirements

-pre-commit-java requires the following to run:
+pre-commit-jvm requires the following to run:

   * [pre-commit](http://pre-commit.com)
   * [Docker](https://www.docker.com)